firevel/firevel/README.md

 You can run a simple CI process with `gcloud builds submit --config cloudbuild.yaml --substitutions _APP_KEY=` with your production API key at the end.
 You can also [connect it with your existing repository](https://cloud.google.com/source-repositories/docs/quickstart-triggering-builds-with-source-repositories) but remember about setting `_APP_KEY` in substitution variables.

 You also must [grant App Engine access to the Cloud Build service account](https://cloud.google.com/source-repositories/docs/quickstart-triggering-builds-with-source-repositories#grant_access_to_the_service_account).

+## Workers

+If you are going to use serverless workers, install https://github.com/firevel/cloud-tasks-queue-driver.

 ## More
 - [Serverless PHP on App Engine + Cloud Firestore with Firevel](https://medium.com/firebase-developers/serverless-php-on-app-engine-firestore-c22a119dc608)